Piper Jaffray says GSK could buy out Theravance

 Theravance, which has a market capitalization of about $2.06 billion, could not immediately be reached for comment.

-"We don't comment on rumour or speculation" Kevin Colgan, a North Carolina-based spokesperson for GSK said in a phone interview responding to the Piper Jaffray research.
+"We don't comment on rumor or speculation" Kevin Colgan, a North Carolina-based spokesperson for GSK said in a phone interview responding to the Piper Jaffray research.

 Shares of Theravance jumped up as much as 18 percent to a four-month high of $24.63, before easing back a little to $24.12 on the Nasdaq.